 Note:

-- do not move the program executable files or user data into remote locations such as samba or FTP shares, NFS file systems, etc., as this may cause a decrease in system responsiveness;
+- Do not move the program executable files or user data into remote locations such as samba or FTP shares, NFS file systems, etc., as this may cause a decrease in system responsiveness;

-- we do not recommend moving the user data folder to a cloud-synced folder of GDrive, DropBox, iCloud, etc., since a third-party synchronization program may corrupt Linked Helper databases;
+- We do not recommend moving the user data folder to a cloud-synced folder of GDrive, DropBox, iCloud, etc., since a third-party synchronization program may corrupt Linked Helper databases;

-- each LinkedIn account has its own database where data is often written to, so moving the Linked Helper user data folder from an SSD to an HDD may lead to a decrease in the program responsiveness since HDDs I/O rate is lower.
+- Each LinkedIn account has its own database where data is often written to, so moving the Linked Helper user data folder from an SSD to an HDD may lead to a decrease in the program responsiveness since HDDs I/O rate is lower.
 This is not critical in most cases when few LinkedIn accounts are managed, but there might be an issue if a lot of LinkedIn accounts running at the same time.

 In Windows